-Born in Peru in 1896, he learned how to airbrush working in his father’s photography studio, according to American National Biography Online (ANBO).
+Born in Peru in 1896, Vargas learned how to airbrush while working in his father’s photography studio, according to American National Biography Online (ANBO).
 He got his start working in the United States as a portrait painter for the Ziegfeld Follies in New York.
 There he learned to capture “a wonderful portrait with style and class.”

 Working in Hollywood

 He went on to Hollywood to work for the major motion picture studios on set design as well as painting portraits of numerous movie stars of the 1930s.
 Those included starlets such as the legendary Greta Garbo and Hedy Lamar.

 This talented painter eloped with one of his Ziegfeld models, Anna Mae Clift, in 1930.
 The couple stayed together through both the extremely profitable years of Vargas’ career as well as leaner times.
 She passed away in 1974, but he continued to work doing freelance jobs after her death.
 This includes painting the iconic cover art for the Cars album titled "Candy-O," which was released in 1979.

 This album art undoubtedly introduced a new generation to his talent and reminded those born prior to the baby boom era of his earlier work.
 A long-time resident of Woodland, California, Alberto Vargas died in 1982.

 Working for Magazines